stewartm83/bigint/README.md

 -----

+## Submitting

+For both Milestone 1 and Milestone 2, you will submit your code to Mimir.
+All you need to submit is `bigint.cpp`, since we've already given you `bigint.h` and a `compile` script.

-## Milestone 1
+## Milestone 1 - Due Thursday, March 8th by 2PM (before class)

 For this milestone, you will get the construction, number access, comparison and display methods working.

-After completing this milestone you should be able to build a BigInt from any source, as well as print out contents, examine the underlying structure, and test for equality between BigInts.
+After completing this milestone you should be able to build a `BigInt` from any source, as well as print out contents, examine the underlying structure, and test for equality between BigInts.

 ### Constructors

 #### Default constructor

-`bigint a;` yields a BigInt equal to 0.
+`bigint a;` yields a `BigInt` equal to 0.

 #### String Constructor

-`bigint a("100000000");` yields a BigInt equal to the integer value of the string provided, in this case: 100,000,000.
+`bigint a("100000000");` yields a `BigInt` equal to the integer value of the string provided, in this case: 100,000,000.

 #### Integer Constructor

-`bigint a(100);` yields a BigInt equal to the integer provided, in this case: 100.
-Integers can be up to unsigned long long in size.
+`bigint a(100);` yields a `BigInt` equal to the integer provided, in this case: 100.
+Integers can be up to `unsigned long long` in size.

 #### File Constructor

-`bigint a(infile);` yields a BigInt equal to the integer value of the string stored in the `infile`.
+`bigint a(infile);` yields a `BigInt` equal to the integer value of the string stored in the `infile`.

 Reading to and from files allows users to save their work to local memory, and resuming running arbitrarily large computations.